dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 ## Setup
 ### Prerequisites

-Ensure you have the following packages installed:
+Ensure you have the following packages installed (these can all be installed with pip3) :

 - numpy
 - pyYAML
-- tensorflow-gpu
+- tensorflow-gpu (or tensorflow)
 - dpu_utils
+- protobuf

 ### Dataset Format